nolauren/2018introdh/syllabus.md

         Considerations and Reflections.
 Springer, 2013.
         - [White, Richard.
 “What is spatial history?”
 February 1, 2010](https://web.stanford.edu/group/spatialhistory/cgi-bin/site/pub.php?id=29)
         - Explore [American Panorama](http://dsl.richmond.edu/panorama/).
 Pick a specific map and come prepared to discuss.
-    - Assignment Prep: In preparation for your final project,  please answer the folllowing in writing: (1) provide a paragraph description of a possible project for your NEH grant, (2) outline 2-3 humanities questions the project will help pose and/or answer, and  (3) identify which DH methods the project will use.
+    - Assignment Prep: In preparation for your final project,  please answer the following in writing: (1) provide a paragraph description of a possible project for your NEH grant, (2) outline 2-3 humanities questions the project will help pose and/or answer, and  (3) identify which DH methods the project will use.
 Plese print your answers.
-I will collecting them at the end of class.
+I will be collecting them at the end of class.
     - Lab: ESRI StoryMaps

 - 2018-11-12  Spatial Analysis